Congo delays Sunday’s election for months in Ebola zone

-KINSHASA, Congo (AP) — Congo’s electoral commission says Sunday’s election will be delayed for months in certain communities where a deadly Ebola virus outbreak has infected hundreds of people.
+KINSHASA, Congo (AP) — Congo’s already long-delayed election set for Sunday will be postponed for months in certain communities where a deadly Ebola virus outbreak has infected hundreds of people, the country’s electoral commission announced Wednesday.

-Wednesday’s statement says the election in Beni and Butembo in North Kivu province and Yumbi in Mai-Ndombe province will be in March instead.
+The election in Beni and Butembo in North Kivu province, and Yumbi in Mai-Ndombe province, will be in March instead, the commission’s statement said.
 That’s long after Congo’s “definitive” presidential election results are set to be announced on Jan.
 15.

-Congo’s election already has been delayed for more than two years.
+Congo’s election has been delayed for more than two years.
 Opposition parties have said they will not accept further delays of the vote to choose a successor to longtime President Joseph Kabila.
+The election already had been pushed from Dec.
+23 to Sunday after a fire in the capital, Kinshasa, destroyed voting materials.

-Parts of eastern Congo, where the Ebola outbreak has become the second deadliest in history, face the threat of attack from rebel groups.
+Parts of eastern Congo, where the Ebola outbreak has become the second deadliest in history, face the threat of deadly attacks from rebel groups.
+The insecurity has hurt efforts to contain the Ebola outbreak, which since being declared on Aug.
+1 has seen 583 cases of the virus, including more than 300 confirmed deaths.

 Most Read Nation & World Stories